Communist Party of Poland: 1921–1926

-The period 1921–1926 saw relative political freedom in Poland and the KPRP took advantage of the opportunities.
+The period of 1921–1926 saw relative political freedom in Poland and the KPRP took advantage of the opportunities.
 Gains in membership were initially made from the ranks of the reformist workers' organisations and in the late 1920s from a left-wing faction of the PPS, led by Stanislaw Lancucki and Jerzy Czeszejko-Sochacki.
 They joined the KPRP, giving the party representation in the Sejm (Polish legislature).
 Gains were also made from the General Jewish Labour Bund in Poland when a faction led by Aleksander Minc joined and from two smaller Jewish socialist groups: Poale Zion and the United Jewish Socialist Workers Party (Fareynikte).
 In the eastern borderlands, the KPRP and then KPP operated as the autonomous Communist Party of Western Ukraine (KPZU) and Communist Party of Western Belorussia (KPZB); substantial growth in membership was experienced there at this time.
 In the area of operation of KPP proper (western and central Poland numerically dominated by ethnic Poles), 22–26% of the members were Jewish, according to the party sources.

-In 1922, the leadership consolidated around Adolf Warski, Maksymilian Horwitz and Maria Koszutska of the "majority" faction, more moderate and dominant in the party until at least 1924.
+In 1922, the leadership consolidated around Adolf Warski, Maksymilian Horwitz, and Maria Koszutska of the "majority" faction, more moderate and dominant in the party until at least 1924.
 The "minority" faction was later led by Julian Leszczyński.
 The party founded the Red Factions within the unions.
 An electoral list called the "Union of Town and Country Proletariat" was constructed and the party managed to win 130,000 votes and two parliamentary seats in the legislative election of November 1922.